-Lodgepole pine: A tall, straight-trunked, narrow-crowned pine that is native to the Rocky Mountains.
-It is similar in appearance to Scotch pine or Jack pine.
+Lodgepole pine: A tall straight-trunked, narrow-crowned pine that is native to the Rocky Mountains.
+It is similar in appearance to the Scotch pine or Jack pine.
 Plant 10 to 12 feet apart in windbreaks.

-Northern white cedar: A small to medium tree with a stout trunk.
+Northern white-cedar: A small to medium tree with a stout trunk.
 Prefers moist soils.
 Plant 10 to 12 feet apart in windbreaks.

 Silver buffaloberry: A tall, thorny, thicket-forming native shrub.
-Berries are used for jellies.
-Plant 6 feet apart in windbreaks.
+Berries are red in color and are used for jellies.
+This species does well in heavy clay soils.
+Plant 6 feet apart in windbreaks